Trustmarque/Accessible-Apps-Kit/README.md

+# Coming Soon!

+Our initial release for the kit is targeted for October 12th, Star this repository to be notified!

 # Accessible Apps Kit

 The Accessible Apps Kit has been built by the Trustmarque team to help you get started providing accessible experiences in the Power Platform.